IceBotYT/lacrosse_view/README.md

 A library for retrieving data from [La Crosse View-connected sensors](https://www.lacrossetechnology.com/collections/lacrosse-view-connected).

+## Disclaimer

 This library is **NOT** for the Jeelink LaCrosse sensors.
 You can find that library [here](https://pypi.org/project/pylacrosse/).
 There is also a [Home Assistant integration](https://home-assistant.io/integrations/lacrosse) for the Jeelink LaCrosse sensors.

 ## Installation